 7. Will your company participate in an upcoming event with SIA such as ISC West, New Product Showcase or Government Summit?
 If so, what aspect of the event appeals most to your company?

 We’re very much looking forward to ISC West.
-We exhibited for the first time last year with an early prototype of our Hikvision integration, and we’ve come a long way since then!
+We exhibited for the first time last year, and we’ve come a long way since then!
 We’re hoping to meet lots of entrepreneurial integrators and distributors who want to add a new recurring revenue opportunity to their business.
 (Find Manything at ISC West Booth # 34061!)

 The views and opinions expressed in guest posts and/or profiles are those of the authors or sources and do not necessarily reflect the official policy or position of the Security Industry Association (SIA).